13 Tips in Choosing Unique Vacation Destinations

 Adventure is not just for the young.
-In the Maldives, an 80-year-old Japanese lady went diving with the same diving outfit we chose.
+In the Maldives, an 80-year-old Japanese lady went diving in the same diving outfit we chose.
 They took excellent care of her, so she had a fantastic experience.

-7. Or, have a staycation
+7. Or have a staycation

 When we worked full time, and work made us travel to many places, taking a vacation always meant staying at home and enjoying the comforts and relaxation of being at home.
 Nothing can compare with being at home.